 Do not place rings on your fingers until your provider tells you it is safe to do so.

-Call your health care provider or bone doctor if you have any questions or concerns that your collarbone is not healing.
+Call your health care provider or bone doctor if you have any questions or concerns about how your collarbone is healing.

 Get care right away or go to the emergency room if: